moonstar-x/discord-music-24-7/README.md

 The following volumes can be used:

 * `/opt/app/config`: The config folder for the bot, here you can use the `settings.json` file to configure the bot if you don't want to use environment variables.
 * `/opt/app/data`: The data folder for the bot.
 Here you can find the `queue.txt` file containing all the song URLs for the bot to play.
-There will also be a `local-music` folder to insert your MP3 or M4A files to play.
+There will also be a `local-music` folder to insert your MP3, OPUS or M4A files to play.

 ## Usage